 "Cooking and cleaning can wait til tomorrow

 For babies grow up, I've learned to my sorrow.
+So, settle down cobwebs, dust go to sleep.

 I'm rocking my baby and babies don't keep."